andifalk/api-security/README.md

 For this use the rate limit client with the JWT from login or in step 2 with JWT from Spring Authorization Server.

+Further demos and hacks are being added soon...stay tuned!